 The Nor Cal Pet Rescue Program currently accepts owner surrenders ONLY (we do not take in strays due to the laws in California).
 However, Nor Cal Pet makes sure each rescue cat or kitten, dog or puppy that we take in to our rescue center gets spayed or neutered(with assistance from various local programs), current vaccinations, treated for worms, fleas and other possible parasites, as well as provided a proper diet and plenty of exercise.

-Nor Cal Pet has volunteer opportunities for any age.
+Volunteer opportunities are available.
 Duties may include walking and bathing dogs, feeding dogs/cats and cleaning kennels when its needed.
 The most important job of our volunteers is the socialization you can give to these animals while they wait for their forever homes!
+For more information, call 707-839-9201.

 We encourage everyone to spay or neuter their cats and dogs both as a health benefit as well as to reduce the overpopulation in and around our community.